 Here is what I am questioning.
 He was and continues to be so staunchly supported by Christians in the Evangelical community even when his actions are so counter to Christian beliefs.
 Given what we know of this man, why?
 How can you justify supporting him then and continuing to support him?
 How can you see him as one of us?
 His supporters stand by and justify what he does.
 However, I heard him asked a question in an interview in which he showed that he doesn’t have the same loyalty to them.
 When asked if he understood that many of his policies would hurt the very people he voted for, he had an unusual response for him.
 It was only a one word answer.
 “Yes.”

-I read a post of Facebook earlier today.
+I read a post on Facebook earlier today.
 It was only one of several written by a distraught mothers who have a child born with multiple physical needs.
 The child is not ambulatory, cannot speak, cannot do anything for himself and risks losing support if the current health care changes go through.
 The current proposals go absolutely counter what Trump promised in his campaign when he swore Medicaid, Medicare, and Social Security would not be touched.
 She was writing an open letter to Vice-President Pence who had a post on Twitter earlier about returning to a health care system based on “personal responsibility” among other things.
 He called the cuts to Medicaid, a program which supports disabled children, the “American way.”
 In her response was a paragraph that said, “Mr. Pence, I know a lot of people who really like you, especially where I live.
 They voted for and tolerate that moron who picked you as his running mate, but you are the one they think is going to turn this country around, and make it “great” again.
 Why?
 Because you’re a Christian, and are pro-life.
 You claim to have Christian values and are going to bring God back into our country.
 Ok, great.
 I’m a Christian too.
 And I love Jesus.
 But like Ghandi, I don’t really like a lot of Christians these days, because they are so unlike my Christ.
 And honestly, I’m sticking you in that category too.
 There is absolutely nothing Christ-like or pro-life about gutting Medicaid and making the sick and the poor suffer while the rich get richer.
 Your brand of Christianity is the prosperity gospel- work hard enough, and be the right kind of person, and you will be rewarded.
 Real life, REALITY, doesn’t work like that.
 Good, hard working people get sick all the time and need expensive care, care that is often the reason they are poor.
 You think Jesus would agree that the value of Grayson’s, or anyone’s life, has a monetary limit?”

 Have some in the Christian community become so focused on being anti-abortion that they have forgotten about taking care of the lives of our families and neighbors here?
 Have they come to hate people of other faiths so much that they are willing to ignore the lesson of the prodigal son parable and the Great Commission?
 What is it that allows them to adamantly support someone who is living a life so contrary to biblical teachings?
 To do so seems to say, I know what is right but I don’t care.

 I want to know.
 Seriously, I want to know how someone can justify holding this man up as an example and being afraid to disagree with him just because you voted for him.
 The only answers I ever get don’t tell me why they think he is worthy.
 They tell me what was wrong with Hilary.
 There were others in the Republican race that certainly stood with more character than Trump.
-You had other choices before that point, but he was the nominee.
+We had other choices before that point, but he became the nominee.
 Besides, telling me how bad she is doesn’t answer my question about how people steadfastly stand behind him.
 It doesn’t tell me what you see about him that deserves your respect.
 (And don’t start with honesty, because, as I said before, he contradicts himself enough to know that he isn’t honest.)
 I am truly frightened when I see what he is capable of doing when he isn’t worshipped and adored without question, when he is acting in retaliation, and when he is looking only at how the rich can get richer.
 I firmly believe that, before the end of four years, he and those who have created the current health care proposals under consideration could have blood on their hands.